DES MOINES — Cory Booker is running for president, and he’s coming to Iowa.

 He will follow that with trips to fellow early-voting states South Carolina and New Hampshire.

-Booker, whose presidential campaign has been considered inevitable, last visited Iowa in October, shortly before the midterm elections, when he campaigned with Democratic candidates, including J.D.
-Scholten in Iowa’s 4th Congressional District, and spoke at the Iowa Democratic Party’s annual fall fundraiser.
-He also spoke to Iowa Democrats at the 2016 Democratic National Convention.
+Booker, whose presidential campaign has been considered inevitable, last visited Iowa in October, shortly before the midterm elections, when he held a rally in Davenport, and campaigned for Iowa candidates, including J.D.
+Scholten in Iowa’s 4th Congressional District.
+He also spoke at the Iowa Democratic Party’s annual fall fundraiser and spoke to Iowa Democrats at the 2016 Democratic National Convention.